Online Program Overview

 - 0% lateness

-- Use of the class’s online Q&A facility if difficulties are encountered outside of office hours
+- Use of online Q&A facility if course-related difficulties are encountered outside of office hours

-This intensive course runs for two weeks, from 9:00am – 1:00pm, Monday – Friday.
-The first day is spent on installation and check-out of the required (free) software on students’ laptops, and on covering basic mobile computing and programming concepts.
+This course runs from three weeks and meets for a live session via video conference Monday through Friday from 12:00pm- 2:20pm EST. The first day is spent on installation and check-out of the required (free) software on students’ laptops, and on covering basic mobile computing and programming concepts.

 Each succeeding day typically begins with a review of previous coverage and proceeds with coverage of new topics.
-Coverage includes dissections of example applications embodying the new concepts and play-alongs allowing students to practice new techniques before having to apply them in daily homework assignments.
-Students must bring their laptops to class in order to participate in play-alongs.
+Coverage includes dissections of example applications embodying the new concepts and play-alongs allowing students to practice new techniques before having to apply them in daily programming assignments.

 Dr. Robert J. Irwin

-Dr. Irwin is a recently retired SU Faculty member from the Department of Electrical Engineering and Computer Science at Syracuse University.
-He has served as Assistant Professor of Computer Science at SUNY Oswego, was visiting faculty at Hamilton College, and has also taught at Le Moyne College and Pace University.
-He developed and taught the first mobile application development course at SU.
-Prior to returning to academic life, Robert was a research engineer at TextWise, LLC., natural language processing specialists in Syracuse and the Director of Software Engineering for Applied Intelligence Systems, Inc., an AI development firm in New York City.
+Dr. Irwin is a recently retired Syracuse University faculty member from the Department of Electrical Engineering and Computer Science.
+He has served as assistant professor of computer science at SUNY Oswego, was visiting faculty at Hamilton College, and has also taught at Le Moyne College and Pace University.
+Prior to returning to academic life, Robert was a research engineer at TextWise, LLC (natural language processing specialists in Syracuse), and the Director of Software Engineering for Applied Intelligence Systems, Inc. (an AI development firm in New York City).
 He was also a member of the research staff at Riverside Research Institute and a project manager at Merrill Lynch in New York City.
 His chief research interests lie in theoretical computer science, and he has published in the areas of generalized dynamical systems, high-order theory of computation and complexity, and artificial intelligence.